AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Research Questions Methodology

-\textbf{Data Validity Checks.} Of the 130 participants recruited, we screened out 27 based on experience questions, and 15 more based on project descriptions, resulting in 88 valid participants.
-We also included two attention check questions to ensure data quality~\cite{beach1989identifying}, which required participants to select certain choices in the survey.
+Of the 130 participants recruited, we screened out 27 based on experience questions.
+Regarding the participants’ project descriptions, two authors independently reviewed the authenticity of both the projects and the reported job roles, filtering out 15 participants.
+This resulted in 88 valid participants after recruitment.
+We also included two attention check questions to ensure data quality~\citep{beach1989identifying}, which required participants to select certain choices in the survey.
 For example, one of the attention questions instructed the participants to select the choice of ``neutral'' as the response.
 Participants who failed either of the attention checks were considered invalid.
 This further excluded two responses, resulting in a final total of 86 valid survey submissions.